Mind Switches in Futurama and Stargate: Introduction: Problems from Futurama and Stargate

-``The Prisoner of Benda" \cite{ams}, a 2010 episode of {\em Futurama}, features a two-body mind-switching machine.
+``The Prisoner of Benda" \cite{ams}, \cite{benda}, a 2010 episode of {\em Futurama}, features a two-body mind-switching machine.
 Any pair can enter the machine to swap minds, but the machine has the limitation that it will not work more than once on the same pair of bodies.
 A two-body mind-switching machine with exactly the same limitation is featured in ``Holiday" \cite{holiday}, a 1999 episode of {\em Stargate SG-1}.
-In both episodes, the participants in the mind swapping eventually wish to return to their original bodies.
-Brilliant characters (Globetrotters in {\em Futurama}, Captain Samantha Carter in {\em Stargate SG-1}) save the day by showing how to reverse the switching.
-It is natural to ask: What is the smallest number of mind switches needed to bring everyone back to normal?
+In both episodes, the participants in the mind swapping want to return to their original bodies, but they don't know how.
+Brilliant characters (Sweet Clyde Dixon in {\em Futurama}, Captain Samantha Carter in {\em Stargate SG-1}) save the day by figuring out how to reverse the switching.

+We first present a problem arising from {\em Futurama}.
+In ``The Prisoner of Benda," Amy and the Professor enter the machine and swap minds.
+Unhappy with their new bodies, they re-enter the machine and attempt to undo the switch.
+When nothing changes, the Professor recalls that due to cerebral immune response, ``Once two bodies have switched minds, they can never switch back."
+He proposes the idea of employing a third body for temporary mind storage, but he soon realizes that three bodies will not suffice to restore all minds to their original bodies.
+Agitated, Amy exclaims, ``Oh no!
+Is it possible to get everyone back to normal using four or more bodies?"
+The Professor responds, ``I'm not sure.
+I'm afraid we need to use...math!"

+Throughout the episode, nine characters take part in a mind-swapping spree: Fry, Zoidberg, Amy, Hermes, Leela, Professor, Bender, Emperor, and Washbucket.
+For brevity, call their bodies $1,2,3,4,5,6,7,8$, and $9$, respectively.
+These characters engage in a sequence of seven swaps: first the pair 3,6 swap minds, then 3,7, then 5,6, then 3,9, then 1,2, then 8,9, and finally 4,5.

+After many adventures in each other's bodies, the characters decide that they were better off before the switching.
+The Professor (in Bender's body) tries in vain to find a way to restore all minds to their original bodies.
+Sweet Clyde Dixon comes to the rescue with his proof of an inversion theorem displayed on a greenboard.
+The theorem shows how to undo the switching with a sequence of thirteen swaps, as given in \eqref{q13} below.
+Sweet Clyde becomes a hero and the Emperor makes him a duke.
+Curiously though, the characters actually restore normalcy with a sequence of thirteen swaps {\em different} from that shown on the greenboard; first $s$ and $1$ swap minds, then the pair $t$,2, then $s$,2, then $t$,1, then $s$,6, then $t$,9, then $s$,5, then $t$,8, then $s$,4, then $t$,7, then $s$,3, then $t$,6, and finally $s$,9, where $s$ and $t$ denote the bodies of Globetrotters Sweet Clyde and Bubblegum Tate.

+In a popular 2010 video \cite{grime}, Cambridge University mathematician James Grime points out that the switching could be reversed without employing the bodies $s$ and $t$, using the following nine swaps: first $2$ and $3$ swap minds, then the pair 1,9, then 1,8, then 1,7, then 1,6, then 1,5, then 1,4, then 1,3, and finally 2,9.
+Grime proceeds to ask if 9 is the {\em smallest} number of swaps that could accomplish the reversal.
+In the next section, this question is reformulated using mathematical terminology.
+Then in Theorem 3.4, we give an affirmative answer to a general version of the question involving an arbitrary number of bodies.